spessasus/spessasynth_core/docs/extra/4-0-migration-guide.md

 This means that
 `createZone()` now requires one argument: the sample that belongs to that zone.

 ### BasicPreset

+#### bank

+replaced with the MIDI patch system.
+For `BasicPreset` this means splitting up into three properties:

+- bankLSB
+- bankMSB
+- isGMGSDrum

 A few methods and properties have been renamed for consistency.
 They behave in exactly the same way.